latchset/custodia/docs/source/quick.rst

    $ curls -X POST http://localhost/secrets/bucket/

-Be sure to always pass the trailing '/' chracter, or the server will assume you are trying to operate on a key rather than a container and will return you an error.
+Be sure to always pass the trailing '/' character, or the server will assume you are trying to operate on a key rather than a container and will return you an error.